Adjustment of Status Checklist

 Since individual cases vary, an attorney from Tadeo & Silva Immigration Attorneys can be instrumental in deciding what option is best for your case when you submit a petition for a permit through immigration services.

-There are multiple docs and forms needed for adjustment of status when becoming a permanent resident in the United States.
+There are multiple docs and forms needed for adjustment of status when trying to obtain a permanent resident status in the United States.
 In order to change your status, you will need to submit a form I-485 Application to Register Permanent Resident or Adjust Status to USCIS, along with up-to-date and accurate supplementary documentation.

 The forms and additional docs required can be complex.
 It can also be easy to overlook or misunderstand some of the requirements.
 Hiring a qualified attorney is the simplest way to ensure that your application for adjustment of status contains all the necessary materials and information.